benhays42/hexadecimal-blog/content/posts/meta/a-new-start.md

 ---
-title: "A New Start"
+title: A New Start
-date: 2022-02-17T02:11:02Z
+date: 2022-02-17T02:11:02+00:00

 ---

-I'm probably going to write more here later, right now I just want to set this whole static site thing up.
+I'm not entirely sure why I'm creating this blog.
+I'm not particularly a good writer or anything.
+I think I just want a random space to post my thoughts and _maybe_ someone might find it useful or entertaining.
+The content on this might fluctuate a bit (or a lot).
+Some technical posts here, some opinion writing there.